ysamouhos/owrx-search-bookmarks/README.md

 # owrx-search-bookmarks
-Search all owrz bookmarks and click to tune
+Search all owrx bookmarks and click to tune